Accessing the Edit Attribute Menu

 In Tuva, all numerical data are assigned a color.
 When that attribute is single clicked, it colors all data points with a gradient of the assigned color.
 You may want to change to color for an attribute if you find it is similar to another attribute being plotted.

-- Click the colored box to the right of "Color"
+- Click the colored circle to the right of "Colors"

 - Select a new color from the available options